isaacke9/HS-hype-to-NBA-stardom/README.md

-# HS-hype-to-NBA-stardom
+# From High School Hype to NBA Stardom
-STAT Capstone Project
+## STAT Capstone Project